coilhq/mucoa/README.md

 All the necessary KYC requirements will be captured and completed by the DFSP when on-boarding contacts.

 ### Entities
+The following entities are present for a participant joining the Scheme.
 * Scheme - (Scheme operator)
 * Participant A - (Participant on the Scheme that may be a Payer/Payee)

 ### Events
-Participant with relevant information is captured, but no financial accounts have been created for the participant.
+Participant with relevant KYC information is captured, **but no financial accounts** have been created for the participant.

+### Summary
+No financial account has yet been created, but if joining was successful, the participant is now ready to deposit collateral into the Scheme.

 ## Participant Deposits Collateral To Scheme
+Once a participant successfully joins the scheme, the next step is to provide collateral and track that collateral within the Scheme.
-A participant decides to deposit `110` units collateral into the Scheme.
+A participant deposits `110` units collateral into the Scheme, which enables the participant to initiate transfers.

-### Accounts
+### Entities
+The following entities are present for a participant depositing collateral into the Scheme.
 * **Deposit** - Account recording the deposit of units
 * **Collateral** - Account recording the collateral deposited by the participant
 * **Liquidity** - Account recording the liquidity available for the participant
 * **Fee** - Account recording fees charged by the scheme
-* **Signup Bonus** - Account recording Scheme signup bonuses
+* **Signup Bonus** - Account recording Scheme signup bonuses / credit extension based on initial collateral deposit

 ### Events
 A cash deposit is made at a bank that supports loading of assets into the Scheme.
 The scheme is notified of the payment.
 The necessary accounts are created as part of a chained event.

 #### Participant A Deposits Collateral (Bank to Scheme, then Scheme to Participant):
 The handing of assets occur outside the scheme.
 A notification event is sent to the scheme to inform the scheme of the deposit.
-(either all collateral they have, or at most N units, in this case at most 100 units)
+(either all collateral they have, or at most N units, in this case at most 110 units)

 ```
 DR Participant A Deposit                        110